 Overcoming the silos and bottlenecks

-The global jewellery company Pandora has about 27000 employees, with 6800 sales points in nearly 100 countries and 670+ million visits to offline and online stores.
-The company wanted to use all the data from these sources to run the company better and make strategic and tactical decisions out of data.
+The global jewellery company Pandora has around 27,000 employees, with 6,800 sales points in nearly 100 countries, and 670+ million visits to offline and online stores.
+The company wanted to use all data from these sources to run the company better, and make strategic and tactical decisions.
 To overcome any silos and bottlenecks with the centralized structure, the company decided to decentralize the team and to originate them around the tools.
 The company is using three different processing tools (in-memory storage and compute, data warehouse and data science workspace) to address requirements that are coming from the three main personas that generate data in the company: the enterprise analyst, the front-end engineer, and the data scientist.
 Other personas participating in the process of generating data include data engineers, analysts, and ML engineers.

 “We started with demands of data, and then we started centralizing the data teams.
 At one point, it became a bottleneck, and now we are embarking on a journey to see if decentralizing the data team and if we do it properly will work for us.”, explains Febiyan Rachman, Senior Data Engineer at Pandora Jewelry.

 In Pandora’s case, the company decided to partly decentralize the architecture so that the data domain teams could coordinate and collaborate better.
 Febiyan Rachman explains that every individual domain team will have its automated workspace, but the data product will be put in a common space accessible by the shared workspace where it is expected that collaboration will happen.
 With this plan, the company also envisions ensuring that the architecture is repeatable.

 Overcoming complex infrastructure, data access and data quality issues